somasis/musl-wiki/projects-using-musl.md

 - [Bedrock Linux] - as of version 1.0alpha4
 - [bootstrap-linux] - consists only of a minimal set of packages that can be crosscompiled. kernel, toolchain, busybox.
+- [Chimera Linux] - use musl, LLVM toolchain and FreeBSD userland with Linux kernel
 - [Cross Linux From Scratch] - CLFS uses musl since 16.10.2013 ([Announcement][CLFS-announcement])
 - [Dragora] - An independent GNU/Linux-Libre distribution based on concepts of simplicity.